TheArchitectLabs/thearchitectlabs.github.io/_posts/2022-01-03-inspiration.md

 ### Here are some of my favorite resources:

 - <i class="fa-brands fa-swift"></i> **Hacking With Swift:** Paul Hudson [@twostraws](https://twitter.com/twostraws) runs a phenomenal website and is a treasure trove of information for all levels of iOS developers.
 I highly recommend starting with his **FREE** courses such as [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) or [100 Days of Swift](https://www.hackingwithswift.com/100/).
 I was so inspired by his knowledge and teaching skills that I signed up for his HWS+ subscription.
 Keep in mind that HWS+ is a paid subscription but, in my very humble opinion, the value is well worth the investment.
 - <i class="fa-brands fa-youtube"></i> **YouTube:** It may sound silly, but some of the best teaching I have found can be found for free on YouTube.
-These are the ones that I religiously follow:
+These are the ones that I consistently follow:
   - [Paul Hudson](https://www.youtube.com/@twostraws): Paul puts out tons of videos with great information.
 He is a patient teacher that explains everything with a touch of humor (and sometimes his dogs <i class="fa-solid fa-dog"></i> make an appearance!)
   - [Swiftful Thinking](https://www.youtube.com/@SwiftfulThinking): Nick Sarno has a tremendous way of teaching that is very relatable.
   - [Stewart Lynch](https://www.youtube.com/@StewartLynch): Stewart is a master instructor.
 His videos are well prepared, focused, and everything is clearly explained.